 Car guys are a strange bunch.
 So often they look at a car and think: You know what?
 This car would be so much better if we completely changed it.
 We can only imagine that’s the thought process that comes before the creation of something as a mad as a BMW V8-engined Mini.

 Yep, you read that right, this new-gen Mini packs a V8 motor under its stubby bonnet.
 The car took four years to build and made its debut at the Goodwood Festival of Speed taking place in England this weekend.

 Keeping it in the family

-To accommodate the change from front- to rear-wheel-drive the workshop had to fabricate a custom floor and transmission tunnel to host the V8 and M-DCT seven-speed gearbox.
+To accommodate the change from front- to rear-wheel-drive they had to fabricate a custom floor and transmission tunnel to host the V8 and transmission.
 The car also features an integrated roll-cage, a custom fuel cell, custom intake, and stainless steel exhaust.
 Other upgrades include massive brake discs with Alcon six-piston calipers that are suspended by Bilstein/Eibach adjustable coilovers.